Bugzbaggy/Bugzbaggy/README.md

 # Hi, I'm Renz 👋

-SQL Server DBA working on high-volume messaging infrastructure — Always On availability groups across AWS and GCP, distributed AGs spanning four regions, and the CI/CD and observability that keeps them honest.
+SQL Server DBA working on high-volume messaging infrastructure — Always On availability groups across Azure, AWS and GCP, distributed AGs spanning four regions, and the CI/CD and observability that keeps them honest.

 Most of what I publish here started as something I needed at 3am.